efrigo88/video-subtitles-generator/README.md

 # German
 python -m src.main "/path/to/your/video.mp4" de

+# Italian
+python -m src.main "/path/to/your/video.mp4" it

+# Portuguese
+python -m src.main "/path/to/your/video.mp4" pt

-# Japanese
+# Russian
-python -m src.main "/path/to/your/video.mp4" ja
+python -m src.main "/path/to/your/video.mp4" ru

 # Chinese
 python -m src.main "/path/to/your/video.mp4" zh